 A couscoussière, also known as keskas in arabic is the conventional steamer for couscous.
 Its base is tall allowing for plenty of vegetables and meat to cook in the broth and on top of its base sits a steamer allowing the granules of couscous to absorb the flavours from the broth.

-I absolutely love having steamed couscous and unless I have no time I always go for the conventional method and use a couscoussière.
-This method will always guarantee a light and beautifully fluffy couscous and will make the whole meal a memorable experience.
-However, I will have to say that sometimes, I simply have no time and even though I can imagine my mom given me “the look” I shamelessly make instant couscous.
+I absolutely love having steamed couscous.
+Steaming your couscous will always guarantee a light and beautifully fluffy result and will make the whole meal a memorable experience.
+However, I have to say that sometimes, I simply have no time and even though I can imagine my mom given me “the look” I shamelessly make instant couscous.
 I think instant couscous is great and if you compare how it tastes versus how much time and effort you put into its preparation, some of you might think steamed couscous is just not worth it.

 Making sure you don’t add to much water to your instant couscous will help obtaining a nice result.
 Also, fluffing up your cooked instant couscous with a spoon and a drizzle of olive oil will help separate the granules of couscous.